Wednesday, January 22, 2025

 So what is the scorched Earth approach?
 This is taking your landing page, and deleting all content aside from the notice:

-Removing all content and putting up a small notice such as this (without any links to the contact section) is bad for a number of reasons, namely:
+Removing all content and putting up a small notice such as this (without any links to the contact section) is bad for several reasons, namely:

 You need to incorporate messaging in a user-friendly manner, remove CTAs and opportunities to book, whilst adding user value for varying user intents by: